research-ag/motoko-build-template/README.md

 This branch is set up for the latest available `moc` version and an `ic-wasm` version that was available at the time when the `moc` version was released.

-To start with an older `moc` version we have to clone the repo instead of using it as a template.
+To start with an older `moc` version we have to clone `motoko-build-template` the repo instead of using it as a template.
 Then we can checkout older tags and continue from there.
 Tags are in the form `moc-x.y.z`.